pgroudas/handbook/README.md

 You'll often want to return more than one relation from your macro.
 This happens particularly often when grouping data.
 For example, in the following macro we need to expose both the `grouped_by_symbol` relation **and** the `nyse_daily_prices` to let callers use the grouped results:

-	-- macro to get NYSE data for a given year
 	DEFINE get_stocks_by_symbol()
 	returns nyse_daily_prices, grouped_by_symbol {